phalcon/documentation/docs/acl.md

 $acl->allow('*', '*', 'view');
 ```

-Similarly, the above gives access to any role, any component that has the `view` action.
-In an MVC application, the above is the equivalent of allowing any group to access any controller that exposes a `viewAction`.
+Similarly the above gives access to any role, any component that has the `view` action.
+In a MVC application, the above is the equivalent of allowing any group to access any controller that exposes a `viewAction`.

-!!! danger "NOTE"

-    Please be **VERY** careful when using the `*` wildcard.
+> **NOTE**: Please be **VERY** careful when using the `*` wildcard.
 It is very easy to make a mistake and the wildcard, although it seems convenient, it may allow users to access areas of your application that they are not supposed to.
 The best way to be 100% sure is to write tests specifically to test the permissions and the ACL.
 These can be done in the `unit` test suite by instantiating the component and then checking the `isAllowed()` if it is `true` or `false`.
+>

-    There are plenty of tests in our GitHub repository (`tests` folder) to offer guidance and ideas.
+> [Codeception][codeception] is the chosen testing framework for Phalcon and there are plenty of tests in our GitHub repository (`tests` folder) to offer guidance and ideas.
+{:.alert .alert-danger}

 ```php
 $acl->deny('guest', '*', 'view');